nodeshift/nodeshift/README.md

         Commands:
-            nodeshift deploy          default command - deploy                   [default] nodeshift resource        resource command
+            nodeshift deploy          default command - deploy                   [default] nodeshift build           build command
-            nodeshift build           build command
+            nodeshift resource        resource command
             nodeshift apply-resource  apply resource command
             nodeshift undeploy        undeploy resources

         Options:
             --version                Show version number                         [boolean]
             --projectLocation        change the default location of the project   [string] --configLocation         change the default location of the config    [string] --osc.strictSSL          setting to pass to the Openshift Rest Client.
 Set to false if using a self-sign cert
+            --osl.tryServiceAccount  setting to pass to the Openshift Config Loader.
+                                    Set to false to by-pass service account lookup or use the KUBERNETES_AUTH_TRYSERVICEACCOUNT
+                                    environment variable

             --nodeVersion, -n        the version of Node.js to use for the deployed application.
-                [string] [choices: "latest", "8.x", "7.x", "6.x", "5.x", "4.x"] [default:
+                    [string] [choices: "latest", "9.x", "8.x", "7.x", "6.x", "5.x", "4.x"]
-                                                                                "latest"]
+                                                                        [default: "latest"]
+            --quiet                  supress INFO and TRACE lines from output logs [boolean]
             --build.recreate         flag to recreate a buildConfig or Imagestream [choices: "buildConfig", "imageStream", false, true] [default: false] --build.forcePull        flag to make your BuildConfig always pull a new image from dockerhub or not
                                         [boolean] [choices: true, false] [default: false]
+            --metadata.out           determines what should be done with the response metadata from OpenShift
-            --help                Show help                                      [boolean]
+                    [string] [choices: "stdout", "ignore", "<filename>"] [default: "ignore"] --help                   Show help                                   [boolean]
+            --cmd                                                      [default: "deploy"]